Corn harvest late, but good quality

 With the early frost and the heavy rains, farmers across Kansas had to decide which crop to harvest first.
 Across Kansas, the corn is reported to be average to above average.

 In southwestern Kansas, by Oct.
-28 the USDA with the help of the KSU Extension Service reported that 89% of the corn was harvested.
+28 the USDA with the help of the KSU Extension Service reported that 89 percent of the corn was harvested.

 “The corn was really good this year,” said Jonathan Reazin, senior location manager for MKC in Plaines in Meade County.
-“The total yield was 10% above average.”
+“The total yield was 10 percent above average.”

 Reazin said the irrigated corn was above average, but dry corn also did well.